Russian sabotage operations in Europe: Energy and infrastructure

 As of 2025, responsibility for the 26 September 2022 Nord Stream pipeline explosions was unclear.
-Some Western officials stated their suspicions of Russian involvement, stating that Moscow had the motive of damaging its own idle pipelines as a false-flag operation and to threaten Europe's energy supply.
-Russian authorities accused the U.S. or Ukraine of destroying Nord Stream.
+Some German officials advanced the theory that Russia had the motive of damaging its pipelines as a "false-flag" operation to drive a wedge between the west and Kyiv.
+Russian authorities accused the U.S. or the United Kingdom of destroying Nord Stream.
 This incident showed the vulnerability of European infrastructure to seabed warfare.
-Following the sabotage, NATO increased patrols around critical pipelines.
+US media reported that Ukraine had been behind the attack, a charge strongly denied by Kyiv.
+Subsequently Russia criticised German progress in Nord Stream sabotage inquiry accusing the country's authorities of having little interest in finding those responsible.
+Following the sabotage, NATO increased patrols around pipelines.
 In the Nord Stream sabotage, sections of the Nord Stream 1 and 2 gas pipelines from Russia to Germany were destroyed.
 Seismic monitors detected powerful underwater blasts, and investigators from Sweden concluded that the pipelines had been sabotaged using explosives.

-In 2023–2024, multiple undersea cables and pipelines in the Baltic Sea were severed or damaged, heightening suspicions of Russian sabotage.
-In October 2023, a subsea gas pipeline (the Balticconnector between Finland and Estonia) was ruptured concurrently with a data cable, in what Finland called a deliberate act, though investigations considered whether a vessel's dragged anchor caused the damage. in November 2024, two separate fibre-optic internet cables in the Baltic were severed within two days – one linking Finland to Germany and another linking Sweden to Lithuania's network.
-German and Finnish authorities described these as possible "intentional damage" to critical infrastructure.
-In late December 2024, an undersea power cable between Finland and Estonia (Estlink 2) was cut, along with several nearby telecom cables, causing blackouts and internet outages.
+In 2023–2024, undersea cables and pipelines in the Baltic Sea were severed or damaged, heightening suspicions of Russian sabotage.
+In October 2023, a subsea gas pipeline (the Balticconnector between Finland and Estonia) was ruptured concurrently with a data cable, in what Finland called a deliberate act, though investigations considered whether a vessel's dragged anchor caused the damage. in November 2024, two fibre-optic internet cables in the Baltic were severed within two days – one linking Finland to Germany and another linking Sweden to Lithuania's network.
+German and Finnish authorities described these as possible "intentional damage" to infrastructure.
+In late December 2024, an undersea power cable between Finland and Estonia (Estlink 2) was cut, along with several nearby telecom cables, causing blackouts and internet cuts.
 Finland seized a Russian-owned ship suspected of involvement, and regional leaders stated that the pattern of frequent undersea infrastructure "accidents" since 2022 was unlikely to be coincidental.
-Since 2022, European telecom operators in the Nordic-Baltic region have reported numerous outages from unexplained cable cuts, and Western officials regularly cite Russia as the prime suspect.
+Since 2022, European telecom operators in the Nordic-Baltic region have reported numerous cuts from unexplained cable severings and Western officials regularly cite Russia as the prime suspect.

-Russian cyber units, often in coordination with physical sabotage efforts, targeted critical systems such as power plants since at least mid-2010s.
+Russian cyber units, often in coordination with physical sabotage efforts, targeted critical systems such as power plants since at least the mid-2010s.